 When you live in the countryside in France, you always end up swapping excess fruit and veg or other things with your neighbours.

-Our neighbours just had new additions to the farm, a couple of quails.
+Our neighbours just had new additions to the farm: a couple of quails.

-I served the quails’eggs with other nibbles with the aperitif: I simmered the eggs for 5 minutes, and they were perfect – that is what the guests said as I didn’t get a chance to taste them!
+I decided to boil the quails’eggs then serve them with other nibbles with our aperitif, the popular French “Apéro”: I am no Delia Smith (check out her recipe!) so I simmered the eggs for 5 minutes, and they were perfect – that is what the guests said anyway as I didn’t get a chance to taste them: they disappeared too quickly!